 “Our secret sauce was that we knew our kids so we could navigate how to help them reach their potential,” said Atchison.
 “The real relational foundation combined with the whole-child approach really set us apart from other schools.
 We allowed each child to walk their path in a way they were meant to, and it was our job to provide them with the experiences that would help make that happen.”

 Early on, there were countless conversations among the faculty and administrators about what it would take to “do a school right” and create a “rigorous but humane” culture that connected with students individually and from the heart.
 Everyone had a real genuine desire to broaden kids’ world so they could go out and make a difference.
 There was a sense of social justice before the concept became commonplace in more progressive schools.
 Atchison shared that Richard Meacock, a literature teacher and founding faculty member, came out as gay in the 1980s, and was a strong gay-rights advocate.
-It was highly unusual to have openly gay teachers at that time, one fact among many that demonstrate how inclusivity has been part of MPA from the start.
+It was highly unusual to have openly gay teachers at that time, one fact among many that demonstrates how inclusivity has been part of MPA from the start.

 An Emphasis On Collaboration Among Faculty